Gardenia to shift bakery production from Singapore to Malaysia; 141 employees retrenched

 "The union worked closely with Gardenia to ensure fair compensation and transition support for affected employees."

-The company will also sponsor one year of union membership for existing members "so they can continue to access career and financial support", said Gardenia.
+The company will also sponsor one year of union membership for existing members so that they can continue to access career and financial support, said Gardenia.

 In the coming weeks, FDAWU will organise on-site jobs and skills training for affected workers, including assistance with resume writing and interview preparation, the company noted.